SHOOTING IN THE TIME OF COVID

 I'm hoping the above might seek to reassure any anxious actors out there who are keen to tick new headshots off a to-do list whilst still managing to avoid the plague... please don't hesitate to let me know if any other questions remain unanswered.
-It's a super strange time so just give yourself a moment to pause, reset and adapt.
+It's a very strange time so just give yourself a moment to pause, reset and adapt.
 Switching things off for a while is not the worst thing to happen, especially in an industry like film & tv that demands 24/7 availability... it's ok to hit pause and do the things that make you feel happy.
 The world is not going anywhere without you.
 On the up-side I have been thoroughly enjoying everyone's apocalypse social media content and I cannot wait for all the works of isolation and booze fuelled musical, literary and creative genius to flood the world with art in a few months.
 When we look back, this will be known as the virus renaissance.

 PS: I'm running out of good books.
 If you've read something excellent please drop me a line.